Leon Rochefort: Playing career

 For the 1970–71 season, Rochefort was re-acquired by the Canadiens.
 He finished the year with just 5 goals and was briefly dispatched to the AHL, but appeared in 10 playoff games as Montreal again won the Stanley Cup.
 Following the season, he was dealt to the Detroit Red Wings, where he had a bounce-back year to finish with 17 goals and 28 points.
 Early in the 1972–73 season, he was dealt again, this time to the expansion Atlanta Flames where he would be a stabilizing influence in the team's first two NHL seasons.

-Prior to the 1974–75 season, Rochefort was sold to the Vancouver Canucks, who would be his seventh NHL team.
-At the age of 35, he turned in one of the best seasons of his career, notching 18 goals - good for 5th on the team - and 29 points, and was a valuable veteran influence on a Canuck team which would win their division for the first time in their history.
+Before the 1974–75 season, Rochefort was sold to the Vancouver Canucks, who would be his seventh NHL team.
+At the age of 35, he turned in one of the best seasons of his career, notching 18 goals - good for 5th on the team - and 29 points, and was a valuable veteran influence on a Canuck team that would win their division for the first time in their history.
 However, he was sent to the minors after a sluggish start to the following year, and he retired from the sport in 1976.

 Rochefort finished his career with totals of 121 goals and 147 assists for 268 points in 617 NHL games, along with just 93 penalty minutes.

 Rochefort is the uncle of Normand Rochefort, who spent 13 seasons as an NHL defender between 1980 and 1994.